 The granite embankment of the Fontanka River is one of the longest embankments in St. Petersburg; its length is 11,871 meters.
 It was built in 1780-1789.
 Throughout its length, many descents to the water were built: pedestrian ones were in the form of stairs and horse-drawn in the form of ramps.
 Some of them were dismantled.
 There are just 26 descents today.
 One of them leads to the Anichkov Bridge vessel.

 The pier is located on the right bank of the Fontanka River just above the Anichkov Bridge.
-Nevsky Prospect – the main highway of St. Petersburg is nearby.
-Here you can admire such famous sights as Klodt horses on Anichkov bridge, Anichkov palace, Beloselsky-Belozersky palace.
+Nevsky Prospect is the main highway of St. Petersburg is nearby.
+You can admire such famous sights as Klodt horses on Anichkov bridge, Anichkov palace, Beloselsky-Belozersky palace here.

 During the navigation period, you can see the beauty of the city from the water.
 A private boat tour on rivers and canals of St. Petersburg starts at the Anichkov bridge vessel.

-- Not so many people notice that horses going towards the Admiralty have horseshoes on their hooves and those who look in the direction of Vosstaniya Square don’t.
+Anichkov bridge over Fontanka river on Nevsky Prospect, without exaggeration, is one of the most recognisable landmarks of St. Petersburg.
+It received its name, like the Anichkov palace located nearby, in honour of the engineer Mikhail Anichkov, the builder of the first wooden crossing at this place.
+Not so many people notice that horses going towards the Admiralty have horseshoes on their hooves and those who look in the direction of Vosstaniya Square don’t.
 And here’s why: not far from Anichkov Bridge is Kuznechny Lane where almost all horses in the city were shoed.
-That is why already shod horses come from forges, but horses without any horseshoes go towards them.
+That is why already shod horses come from forges, but horses without any horseshoes go towards them. 🐎🐎🐎🐎 #petersburgexpert #stpete #spb #stpetersburg #travelrussia #privatetour #anichkov #anichkovbridge #horse